sebastian-quintero/expense-tracker/README.md

 docker build -t expense-tracker .
 ```

 Run a container using the image.
-Notice that a `.env.example` file is provided
-with sample environment variables.
-You should either replace these values or
-use a new file, such as a standard `.env`.
+Do not forget to have the environment
+variables set in the `.env` file.

 ```bash
 docker run -d --name expense-tracker -p 80:8000 --env-file .env --rm expense-tracker
 ```

 Now you can make all the same requests that were described in the previous
 section, but to port `80`.
-Make sure that there is a database server running in
-the same container where the server is being initialized and that the proper
-table has been created.

 You can see the logs of your container with `docker logs expense-tracker` or
 follow them adding the `-f` flag before the container name.